GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 - see the SSR light turn on if the temperature is below the setpoint (it will flash if temp is close to setpoint)
 - see a pressure value of 0.0 bar with no deviation
 - *not* see the steam temp as the target (if you do then there's a short to ground, likely through the expansion board)

+>[!Tip]
+>The system will not initialize if the ToFnLED board was enabled in the software but isn't plugged in

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/117388662/236076956-36ab8d35-6b5d-476e-84d2-d2e5097fafb1.png">